kyledufrane/phase_2_project_vac_pandas/README.md

 ### Deployment

-**Note:** To utilize the interactive maps download a local web server(such as personal web server in the app store), download the files to your local pc, and open them in a local web browser.
+**Note:** To utilize the interactive maps download a local web server(such as personal web server in the app store), download the files to your local pc, and open them in a local web browser **OR** go to the visualization folder and open within jupyter notebook.

 **Interactive Map** based on a filter of 4 bedroom homes that are greater than 4750 sq ft